-Not cream liqueur though!
-Bailey’s and other Irish Creams have a two-year guarantee but should be taste-tested before served.
+Not cream liqueur, though!
+Baileys and other Irish Creams have a two-year guarantee, but should be taste-tested before served.
 To keep the nice crisp taste of cream liqueur, keep them chilled in the refrigerator.

 Honey is so stable, experts have found it still edible after being stored in tombs for thousands of years.
-Although you may not find centuries-old honey appetizing, if your jar has sat around for a while and started to crystallize just warm it up and enjoy.
+Although you may not find centuries-old honey appetizing, if your jar has sat around for a while and started to crystallize, just warm it up and enjoy.

-A great substitute when making broths and soups, Bouillon cubes can keep for more than two years once opened.
+A great substitute when making broths and soups, bouillon cubes can keep for more than two years once opened.
 Store them in an airtight container in your fridge and they can keep for another 18 months.
 Unopened or frozen they could last for more than a decade, but by then you might find the flavor lacking!

 Baking soda may lose its potency over time for baking, but it’ll always work as a household cleaner.
 Its unopened shelf life is two years for baking purposes, and it lasts six months once opened.
 The good thing is baking soda is relatively inexpensive, so we can bake and clean away!

-14. Store dried beans in an airtight container for three years or more.
+15. Store dried beans in an airtight container for three years or more.

+We’ve always heard of dried beans lasting awhile, but do dried beans go bad, like ever?
 When stored properly in an air-tight container, dried beans can last more than three years, and are best eaten two to three years after drying.
 Once they pass that date, they may not be able to soften once soaked.

 Aging is usually a red wine game, but some Chardonnays can last two to seven years depending on the quality.
-Today, all cheaper wines are made to be immediately opened, so make sure to drink them within two to three years, and buy them with a coupon to save even more.
+Today, all cheaper wines are made to be immediately opened, so make sure to drink them within two to three years, and buy them with a wine coupon to save even more.

 As for champagne, expensive bottles can last five to ten years, while non-vintage bottles last three to four years.
 Once opened, champagne goes bad after two to four days.

 As long as you keep sugar away from water, it won’t go bad.
-With time the texture will change, and become a little stiff.
+With time, the texture will change and become a little stiff.
 To soften brown sugar, try breaking it apart or applying light heat.
-Store sugars in airtight containers and drop a few marshmallows in to keep it from clumping.
+Store sugars in airtight containers, and drop a few marshmallows in to keep it from clumping.

-Seasonings and their spices don’t go bad, they just won’t flavor your food as well.
+Seasonings and their spices don’t go bad — they just won’t flavor your food as well.
 The best place to store spices and seasonings is in a cool, dark place like a pantry.
+Red spices like cayenne and paprika should be stored in the refrigerator — they’ll keep their flavor and color longer that way.

 I make it a rule to replace my whole spices every four years, ground spices every three to four years, and leafy herbs every one to two years.
 Salt, on the other hand, can last forever.
-But make sure to look for the non-iodized variety, or it’ll only last for more than five years.
+But make sure to look for the non-iodized variety, or it’ll only last for about five years.

-20. Take vitamins well past their “best by” date.
+21. Vitamins can be taken well past their “best by” date.

 Although multivitamins potency is reduced after two years, they still retain about 90% of their daily value!
 Something to keep in mind when making your next vitamin purchase.